CCRAN November 14

 Stephanie Florian

-Weather Anchor, Reporter and Actor, Global News BC; Caregiver of Spouse who succumbed to Early Age Onset Metastatic Colorectal Cancer
+Weather Anchor, Reporter and Actor; Caregiver of Spouse who succumbed to Early Age Onset Metastatic Colorectal Cancer

 Panelists